Ldalvik/cubiomes-utils/README.md

 ### Search for strongholds (using cubiomes_utils.c)

-This script will return the position of stronghold.
+This script will return the position of strongholds. (example/find_strongholds.c)

 ```C
     //Set version and seed